krother/refactoring_tutorial/README.md

 Let's use a Python `set` that we call `flags`.
 We need to modify a lot of code.

+First, define all the flags you have as a literal type on top of the file:

+    from typing import Literal

+    FLAG = Literal["credits", "engine", "copilot", "game_end"]

-First, instead of setting multiple booleans to `False` in `travel()`, define an empty set.
+instead of setting multiple booleans to `False` in `travel()`, define an empty set.

-    flags = set()
+    flags: set[FLAG] = set()

-Create a preset list of values on top of the module (avoids having quotes everywhere):

-    credits, engine, copilot, game_end = range(4)

 To check a flag, we would use its name as a string.
 So the `while` condition in `travel()` would become:

-    while not ('crystal_found' in flags or 'dead' in flags):
+    while not ("game_end" in flags):

 Now, we need to change the function `display_inventory()` as well:

 1. replace the boolean arguments by a single argument `flags`
 2. modify the function call accordingly
-3. modify the function body to use the `in` operator when checking state, e.g. `if credits in flags:`
+3. modify the function body to use the `in` operator when checking state, e.g. `if "credits" in flags:`

 We need to do the same with `visit_planet()`